 When does the ride start and how long does it last?

-You may pick up registration packets starting at 6:00 am at the La Veta Town Park.
+You may pick up registration packets starting at 6:00 am at the Train Depot on the north side of the La Veta Town Park.
 There is no mass start.
 Recommended start times are:

 - 6:30 – 7:15 am (Century riders)

 - 8:30 – 9:30 am (Quarter-century riders)